cyberbeam524/redesigned-octo-spoon/README.md

 ## Section 3: Java Documentation

+The official documentation for this repository has been published https://cyberbeam524.github.io/redesigned-octo-spoon/.
+For regenerating the documentation locally, do the following:

 1. Run ```./gradlew javadoc``` in terminal to start documentation generation.

 2. Codebase Documentation for app found at path "app/build/docs/javadoc"